Following is specific information and admission requirements for the Counseling Psychology program.

 We offer four optional emphases: Correctional Psychology, Health Psychology, Latinx Counseling, or LGBT Counseling available to all students in either the 52.5 unit or 90 unit degree programs.
 An emphasis functions like a minor.
 Students not electing an emphasis may choose from a variety of electives to expand their knowledge in various areas.

-The LGBT Counseling emphasis will provide training to serve the LGBT population.
+The LGBTQ Counseling emphasis will provide training to serve the LGBTQ population.
 It will focus on the application of clinical practice relevant to issues of gender, diversity in sexual identity and expression, oppression, discrimination, acculturation, and assimilation.
-The coursework for the emphasis concentrates on the development of knowledge and skills in the following areas: current theories regarding the etiology of same sex orientation; the evolving language of LGBT; developmental challenges for LGBT persons; homophobia and its many faces; the coming out process; relationships with parents and families of LGBT people; issues of support and socialization; the dynamics of gay relationships; gay marriage; gay families and gay parenting; the impact of AIDS; social, cultural, political and religious considerations and their impact; the many and unique issues affecting the transgender community; available resources; research opportunities.
+The coursework for the emphasis concentrates on the development of knowledge and skills in the following areas: current theories regarding the etiology of same sex orientation; the evolving language of LGBTQ; developmental challenges for LGBTQ persons; homophobia and its many faces; the coming out process; relationships with parents and families of LGBTQ people; issues of support and socialization; the dynamics of gay relationships; gay marriage; gay families and gay parenting; the impact of AIDS; social, cultural, political and religious considerations and their impact; the many and unique issues affecting the transgender community; available resources; research opportunities.

 Coordinator: Donald St. Louis, D.Min.